guimaraf/GenesisPicoPad/README.md

    [Download library](https://github.com/adafruit/Adafruit_CircuitPython_HID/releases/tag/6.1.1).
    In this project, I'm using the file `“adafruit-circuitpython-hid-9.x-mpy-6.1.1.zip”`.

-2. Extract the contents of the zip file and copy the `adafruit_hid` folder to the `lib` directory on the CircuitPython virtual disk.
+2. Extract the contents of the zip file and copy the "adafruit_hid" folder to the "lib" directory on the CircuitPython virtual disk.

 ### Useful links